basedanarki/basedanarki/README.md

 # 👋 Hi, I'm [@BasedAnarki](https://x.com/BasedAnarki)

-### ⚡ On a limit-seeking adventure with AI, aiming to scale past sweet $10B valuation in a _cool fun_ way.
+### ⚡ On a limit-seeking adventure with AI, aiming to scale past sweet decacornian valuation in a _cool fun_ way.

 #### "MY WAY."